Runtime type checking in TypeScript

 - Single source of truth

-- Need to make sure generated schemas and code stay in sync!
+- You can use scripts to make sure generated schemas and code stay in sync

 Transpilation